mtaheri33/expenses/src/pages/README.md

-This folder contains React component files for pages of the website.
+This folder contains React components for the pages of the website.